| Crew resource management in general aviation for

 cluster analysis and frequency count of issues noted within these comments

-The development of an acceptable definition is a primary
+was conducted.
+Results and discussion Defining CRM for single-pilot operations The development of an acceptable definition is a primary

 step in developing a common understanding of the critical concepts and